vacp2p/rfc/content/docs/rfcs/38/README.md

   <-- 1  ;; BOGUS:  this should be a function of the network size
          ;; and the current confidence in the observer majority as ;; a function of the current round.
-With a value of `1` ;; the algorithim will never terminate
+With a value of `1` ;; the algorithm will never terminate

 ;;; constant look ahead for number of rounds we expect to finalize a ;;; decision.
 Could be set dependent on number of nodes